 - Improved and healthier bowel movements

-- Improved post-operative recovery to due fewer infections
+- Improved post-operative recovery due to fewer infections

 The above is what fermented food does for humans and dogs.
 It’s probably not a terrible idea to share a bit with Fido every now and then.